treeverse/lakeFS/design/open/commit-metadata/airflow.md

   * Airflow system identifier
   * Airflow logical ("execution") date
   * Notes (an Airflow metadata concept)
-  * Conf.

   We allow all items that can be retrieved by [Get a DAG run][get-dag-run] in the REST API, and copy terminology from there.

   All optionals must be exactly that.
-Most importantly, conf can contain secrets and _must_ be optional.

 ### Naming